- Define the term business

 Today’s Business Environment

 Although the environment in which businesses operate is always changing, the accelerated pace of change presents special challenges and opportunities for businesses today.
-Think about this: in the 1950’s the average lifespan of a Fortune 500 corporation (the largest businesses we know) was over 60 years.
-Today, the life expectancy of a Fortune 500 corporation is less than 20 years.
+Think about this: in the 1950s, the average lifespan of a Fortune 500 corporation (the largest businesses we know) was over 60 years.
+Today, the life expectancy of a Fortune 500 corporation is fewer than 20 years.

 To get a sense of this rapid and dramatic change, consider something that’s fairly routine for Americans: getting a prescription filled.
 A couple of decades ago, you would have taken a written prescription from your doctor to your local drugstore and presented it to the pharmacist.
 Then, while waiting for it to be filled, you might have leafed through magazines or browsed the store for extra items—perhaps shampoo or a greeting card.
 When your name was called, you probably paid in cash or wrote a check.
-All such transactions took place during normal business hours—Monday–Friday, 9 am–5 pm; larger pharmacies may have been open for a few hours on Saturday.
+All such transactions took place during normal business hours—Monday through Friday, 9:00 a.m.–5:00 p.m.; larger pharmacies may have been open for a few hours on Saturday.

-Alternatively, you may have gotten your prescription filled online and mailed right to your home by a national discount supplier or maybe chosen to pick it up at Walmart or Target when you stopped in to shop for a new garden hose.
+Alternatively, you may have gotten your prescription filled online and mailed right to your home by a national discount supplier, or maybe you chose to pick it up at Walmart or Target when you stopped in to shop for a new garden hose.